buck-co/save-async/README.md

 ```

 _Yikes!_ Installing the [Unity Converters for Newtonsoft.Json](https://github.com/applejag/Newtonsoft.Json-for-Unity.Converters) package takes care of these issues, as well as many more.
 Once you've done this, Json.NET should be able to convert Unity's built-in types.
 In the future, we'll try to include this as a package dependency, but currently the Unity Package Manager only allows packages to have dependencies that come from the official Unity registry.

+### Basic Workflow
+After installing the package...

+1. Add the `GameState` component to a GameObject in your scene.
+2. Implement the `ISaveable` interface on at least one class (more detail on how to do this is available below).
+3. Register the ISaveable by calling `GameState.RegisterSaveable(mySaveableObject);` This is usually done in `MonoBehaviour.Awake()`
+4. Call GameState API methods like `GameState.Save()` from elsewhere in your project, such as from a Game Manager class.
+Do this _after_ all your ISaveable implementations are registered.

 ### Included Samples